Inge Auerbacher: Later life

 In 1986, Auerbacher published I Am A Star, her first book about her childhood memories.
-She is the author of six books, including three memoirs about her experiences in Terezin and recovering after the war, and the subject of a play, "The Star on My Heart," which premiered in Ohio in November 2015.
+She is the author of six books, including three memoirs about her experiences in Terezín and recovering after the war, and the subject of a play, "The Star on My Heart," which premiered in Ohio in November 2015.

 Inge tells her life story in three books; "I am a Star"- Child of the Holocaust, "Beyond the Yellow Star to America" and "Finding Dr. Schatz".
 These books are about her experiences throughout the Holocaust.
 These published books are a part of Inge's great accomplishments throughout her life.
 In the book "I am a Star"- Child of the Holocaust, Inge explains how her life changed once the Nazis invaded.
 She goes into detail about how all Jews, among her, were required to wear a yellow star on all of their clothing.
 Moving forward into the book, Ingle explains what it was like in the Concentration Camps.
 She explains how it was terrible, and they slept on wooden beds altogether.
 She goes further into detail explaining how awful the food was.
 Breakfast only consisting of cold coffee and bread, lunch having only cold soup, if any lunch at all, and lastly dinner, which was bread and cold soup.
 Due to the lack of food many people starved to death.

-In 2023, Inge worked with Los Angeles AI company StoryFile and Meta Platforms to create an interactive AI and VR version of her life at Terezin.
+In 2023, Inge worked with Los Angeles AI company StoryFile and Meta Platforms to create an interactive AI and VR version of her life at Terezín.
 Users were able to ask Inge questions and her virtual avatar would show them illustrations of her experiences.
 The project was also backed by World Jewish Congress, UNESCO, and Claims Conference.